 This month we joined with two other couples at Victory Camp.
-This is about our seventh time here and the first time for both the other couples.
+This is about our eighth time here and the first time for both the other couples.

 The men worked at repairing some drywall cracks in the dorms and the “General Store”.
 We also replaced some rotten and termite damaged wood on the General Store and replaced the siding that covered it.
 We also lowered one corner of the beam supporting the front roof on the General Store by about two inches to make the beam level and to give a bit more pitch to the front roof.

 The Ladies worked at going through the food prep areas to remove any outdated or soon to be outdated food in preparation for the annual visit form the health inspector.
 They worked in the kitchen during meals when there were groups here and doing clean-up after the groups left.